nalej/docs/onpremise/installation.md

 	--caPath=<CA_PATH>
 ```

-At this point of the installation, the Management Cluster should be ready and login would be available both through API or browser.
+At this point of the installation, the management cluster should be ready and login would be available both through API or browser.

 ### Validate the platform installation